hkashyap/predictivePursuit/README.md

 http://www.socsci.uci.edu/~jkrichma/Kashyap-PredicitvePursuit-IJCNN2018.pdf

 The code is tested using Matlab 2017a.
-If you use any part of this code in your research, please cite our IJCNN paper.
+If you use this code in your research, please cite our IJCNN paper.

 Files: